Healthedata1/IG-Sampler/README.md

-# IG-Template
+# IG-Sampler
-Authors:  Eric Haas, Brett Marquard
+Author:  Eric Haas

-A template for building an FHIR Implemenation Guide(IG) using the IG publisher and profile spreadsheets.
+A Sampler of the IG-publishing framework for building an FHIR Implemenation Guide(IG) using the IG publisher and profile spreadsheets.
 This is based on the design of the [Argonaut](http://www.fhir.org/guides/argonaut/r2/) and [US-Core](http://hl7.org/fhir/us/core/) IGs.
 See the [FHIR IG publisher documentation](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation)  for how to set up your local environment.

 Shows how to create: